 “Twitter employees love their teams.
 One of our biggest fears about social distancing was not being able to come together in the same way.
 But Slack has been fantastic.”

-The most striking outcome of Twitter’s first virtual all-hands meeting?
+The most striking outcome of Twitter’s first digital all-hands meeting?
 Involvement skyrocketed among employees who had been reluctant to pipe up with questions in front of a crowd.
 “It engaged the people who weren’t as comfortable approaching a mic,” Christie says.

-Twitter conducted its virtual all-hands using Google Meet for video conferencing, while individual workers responded and asked questions in the #oneteamQs Slack channel.
+Twitter conducted its all-hands using Google Meet for video conferencing, while individual workers responded and asked questions in the #oneteamQs Slack channel.
 Teammates chimed in, responding to each other’s questions with +1 emoji reactions and follow-up replies.
 Facilitators divvied up the responses and answered questions in the channel.

 “In this regard, it was very transparent,” Christie says.
 “Everyone knew which questions were being asked and what we were answering.
 I think it’ll be hard for us to ever think about doing it a different way.”